-I can’t connect to ResNet wireless, what do I do?
+I can’t connect to the wireless network, what do I do?

 Contact the Campus Living IT Assistance Center at 501.320.9990 or email CLiving-IT@ualr.edu.
 Please be as descriptive as possible in your email.
 It is very difficult to fix an issue when the only description is “my internet doesn’t work.”
 Detail exactly what you are trying to do when you experience the problem and include any error messages you receive.
 The more information you can give us, the quicker we can fix your issue.

 Can I use a wireless router in my room?

 The short answer is no. The wireless access points that comprise the wireless network in UALR student housing, also known as ResNet, use one hundred percent of the available wireless radio spectrum.
 When students bring things like wireless routers and wireless access points, they emit their own radio signal that interferes with ResNet.
 We refer to these devices as “rogue devices” or “rogue access points”.
 This interference makes it very difficult for students living in proximity to these rogue devices, to access ResNet.
 The more rogue devices there are, the more degraded the ResNet signal becomes.
 Students, who run these devices, affect everyone around them.
 Running a rogue access point is a violation of the UALR Network Security Policy.
 So, if you own a wireless access point or wireless router, leave them at home.

 Can I bring a wireless printer for my room?

 Yes.
 As long as you have disabled the wireless function of the printer and use it wired only.
 These devices also emit their own radio signal that interferes with ResNet.

 Can I have a wired only router or switch in my room?

 How does UALR Campus Living know when there are rogue access points in the residence halls?